dotnet-fizzyy/ASP.Net-Identity/README.md

    ```
 2. Execute the following command to configure git hooks for repository: `git config --local core.hooksPath .githooks/`.
 If you use Linux/MacOS, make sure you have enough permissions to run hooks, execute the following command: `sudo chmod +x .githooks/*`.
 3. Run **IdentityWebApi.sln** in the root directory;
-4. Depending on your OS, choose IIS or Kestrel as hosting webservices;
+4. Depending on your OS, choose IIS or Kestrel as hosting webserver;
 5. Make sure your MSSQL database instance is running.
 Otherwise you will not be able to launch app;
 6. Start the application;
-7. Visit the following URL: https://localhost:{port}/swagger.
+7. Visit the following URL: `https://localhost:{port}/swagger`.
 You should be able to see Swagger description;

 ### Docker launch